kelscahill/cahillscreative/wp-content/plugins/woocommerce-gateway-stripe/readme.txt

 == Changelog ==

-= 5.4.1 - 2021-09-01 =
+= 5.7.0 - 2021-10-20 =
-* Fix - Get Subscription CustomerID from Order instead of User.
+* Fix - Enable use of saved payment methods converted to SEPA payments.
+* Tweak - "Save payment information" checkbox now has better alignment in store checkout.
+* Tweak - Error notices at checkout now have more consistent design.

 [See changelog for all versions](https://raw.githubusercontent.com/woocommerce/woocommerce-gateway-stripe/trunk/changelog.txt).